About the Mineralogical Record

 Congratulations!
 In arriving at the Mineralogical Record website you have made a connection with people who love minerals as much as you do, whether you are a beginner or an advanced mineral collector, a mineral museum curator, a professional mineralogist or a dealer in mineral specimens.
 You’ve come to the right place!

 At the Mineralogical Record, book publishing has always been an important adjunct to magazine production.
 In 1971 the company published the first edition of Michael Fleischer’s Glossary of Mineral Species..
-Now in its 10th edition under the authorship of Joseph Mandarino and Malcolm Back, Fleischer’s Glossary is still a must-have reference work.
-A stable of other books has grown over the years, now including Peter Bayliss’s Glossary of Obsolete Mineral Names, with over 30,000 entries; Quintin Wight’s The Complete Book of Micromounting (no longer available on this website); Bob Jones’ A Fifty-Year History of the Tucson Show; thirteen volumes in the Antiquarian Reprint Series; and numerous others—see the Mineralogical Record Bookstore on this website.
-At the same time, the editorial reference library has grown to become one of the finest antiquarian and general mineralogy libraries in the United States, a resource drawn upon regularly by the editors and authors.
+Now in its 13th edition under the authorship of Malcolm Back, (and now published by the Mineralogical Association of Canada) Fleischer’s Glossary is still a must-have reference work and still available in our Bookstore.
+A stable of other books has grown over the years, now including IKONS; The Beauty of Fine Minerals, Peter Bayliss’s Glossary of Obsolete Mineral Names, with over 30,000 entries; Quintin Wight’s The Complete Book of Micromounting (no longer in print); Bob Jones’ A Fifty-Year History of the Tucson Show; and numerous others—see the Mineralogical Record Bookstore on this website.
+At the same time, the editorial reference library has grown to become one of the finest antiquarian and general mineralogy libraries in the United States, a resource drawn upon regularly by our editors and authors.

-The Mineralogical Record is published bimonthly by Mineralogical Record, Inc., a 501c(3) non-profit organization, Special second-class postage paid at Tucson, Arizona and additional mailing offices.
-Send address changes to: The Mineralogical Record, 10694 Hiker Peak View #207, Colorado Springs, CO 80921, or email address changes to tom.gressman@minrec.org
+The Mineralogical Record is published bimonthly by Mineralogical Record, Inc., a 501c(3) non-profit organization, Send address changes to: The Mineralogical Record, 10694 Hiker Peak View #207, Colorado Springs, CO 80921, or email address changes to tom.gressman@minrec.org, or submit your address change HERE.

 All material is Copyright © by the Mineralogical Record Inc. All rights reserved.
 Printed in the USA.